 I am a Ph.D.
-Candidate in the Departments of Political Science and Scientific Computing (MICDE), with a dual M.S. degree in Statistics, at the University of Michigan.
-I study international relations and quantitative methods with a secondary focus in comparative politics.
+Candidate in the Departments of Political Science and Scientific Computing (Michigan Institute for Computational Discovery and Engineering), with a dual M.S. degree in Statistics, and a graduate student associate with the Center for Russian, East European, and Eurasian Studies at the University of Michigan.
+I study international relations and quantitative methods with a secondary focus on comparative politics.

-Raised in the Caucasus mountains, I enjoy traveling, exploring cultures, playing piano, reading, and spending time with my one-year-old daughter.
+Raised in the Caucasus mountains, I enjoy spending time in nature, traveling, exploring cultures, playing piano, and reading.